Military service: Jamaica

 In Jamaica the military service is voluntary from 18 years of age up.
 Younger recruits may be conscripted with parental consent.

 Japan

 Conscription was enforced during the Japanese Militarism in Second World War.
 Japan's Self Defense Forces have been a volunteer force since their establishment in the 1950s, following the end of the Allied occupation.

 Latvia

 Latvia abolished compulsory military service on 1 January 2007.
+They reintroduced it in January 2024.

 Lebanon

 Lebanon previously had mandatory military service of one year for men.
 On 4 May 2005, a new conscription system was adopted, making for a six-month service, and pledging to end conscription within two years.
 By 10 February 2007 it did.

 Luxembourg

 Luxembourg has a military ground force (army) composed of career officers and volunteers.
 Compulsory military service (conscription) existed between 1944 and 1967.

 Mauritius

-Mauritius does not have a standing army but operates a paramilitary service manned by volunteering police officers known as the Special Mobile Force.
+Mauritius does not have a standing army but operates a paramilitary service composed of volunteering police officers known as the Special Mobile Force.